Danalytiks/Gaterunner/README.md

 Connections are classified as:

-- SAFE
+- SAFE — connection time comfortably exceeds estimated requirements
-- TIGHT
+- TIGHT — connection may be possible but with moderate risk
-- RISKY
+- RISKY — high probability of missing the connection

 ---